-For a while now I’ve been trying to find the perfect code editor for me to do my work.
-And yes, I’m well aware that finding the perfect editor can certainly sound impossible, but should it be in considering today’s software?
+I’ve spent a long time trying different code editors, trying to find the perfect one for me.
+And yes, I’m well aware that finding the perfect editor can certainly sound impossible, but should it be in today’s software ecosystem?
 I don’t think so.

 I’d also like to point out we have a lot of great text editors!
 Just not text editors that are also great code editors.

 Now when I try a new editor or IDE the first thing I do is find a Vim emulation extension.
-Usually, the extension cannot fully support that style of editing because the editor wasn’t built with that type of editing in mind, which eventually makes me frustrated enough to go back to Vim.
+Usually, the extension can’t fully support that style of editing because the editor wasn’t built with that type of editing in mind.
+That lack of support for modal editing eventually makes me frustrated enough to go back to Vim.

-I will then use Vim for a couple of days, trying to set up a good environment for what I need, but it inevitably fails and I go back to using an editor like VSCode, that has a “good enough” Vim emulation plugin.
+I will then use Vim for a couple of days, trying to set up a good environment for what I need.
+That inevitably fails and I go back to using an editor like VSCode, that has a “good enough” Vim emulation plugin.

 I’ve even gone so far as to try wrappers for Vim like Oni and neovim-gtk, but there are always some issues.
 Inevitably there will be something that makes it so unappealing that I go back to something else like VSCode.

 And I hate that.
-I don’t like using VSCode - I don’t hate it either - but I’m stuck with it because it’s the best editor that’s out there.
+I don’t like using VSCode—I don’t hate it either—but I’m stuck with it because it’s the best editor available.
 I don’t like the Vim emulation extension, because it’s often slow, and it doesn’t perfectly replicate the utility of Vim.
-The best Vim emulation extension I’ve come across is - oddly enough - in QtCreator.
+The best Vim emulation extension I’ve come across is – oddly enough – in QtCreator.
 If only I could use QtCreator for everything…

-What I think a good editor should have
+What I think good code editors should have

 Modal editing first

 Modal editing makes repetitive tasks while editing code so easy to perform.
 Now, you might be thinking “why would I want to repeat editing tasks while writing code?”.
 Well, you won’t want it for writing code, you’ll want it for editing.
-Deleting multiple lines, writing on multiple lines at once, multiple selections, editing multiple lines that aren’t necessarily in sequence and at different columns, etc., etc.
+Deleting multiple lines, writing on multiple lines simultaneously, multiple selections, etc., etc.